 “If I were trying to cut costs in this very costly system, I would try to eliminate as much as possible unnecessary visits to hospitals and unnecessary visits with physicians, because those are the two biggest slices of the pie.”

-With home nursing care, both of those costs can be reduced significantly.
+With at home nursing care, both of those costs can be reduced significantly.

 If you’ve reached this far, you’re either new to this industry or already running a home care business of some kind.